Loading...

 distribution archive so that we can further explore the available SNOMED CT APIs.

-To import an RF2 archive you must first create an import configuration using the as follows:
+To import an RF2 archive you must first create an import configuration using the SNOMED CT Import API as follows:

 And the response: